stomaybay/NeptuneCracked/README.md

   That will destroy your computer or pc
   I'm the only one sell this tool
   And The KEY control by me
+  They will TELL you they CRACKED IT lmao... it needs key and the the key generator for it Made in HTTP LOCALHOST so i can control it
+  They will scam you fr
 ```
 </p>